 Managing dental anxiety

-Overcoming anxiety can be really difficult, but here a few helpful tips to help you manage dental anxiety.
+Overcoming a fear of the dentist can be really difficult, but here a few helpful tips to help you manage dental anxiety.

 Know your triggers